studiokicobi/wednesday-the-raven/chapters/chapter-01.md

 “But—” began Ella.

 “I’m hungry,” interrupted Harold.
-“I hope you brought me some cake.”
+“I sincerely hope you brought me some cake.”